Bells, Clocks, Watches

 The Junior Officers on board Titanic were required to keep “watch-and-watch” with the Able-Bodied Seamen.
 Third Officer Herbert Pitman was in charge of the “port watch” and was paired with Fifth Officer Harold Godfrey Lowe.
 Fourth Officer Joseph Groves Boxhall was in charge of the “starboard watch” and was paired with Sixth Officer James Moody.
 What this meant was that each watch section, port and starboard, worked 4 hours on and then had 4 hours off.
 To ensure that the same watch section didn’t have to work the same hours every day, the 4 hour period from 4 p.m. to 8 p.m. was divided into two Dog Watches of 2 hours each.

-Regular sea watches for the Deck Department crew on board Titanic, excluding the Senior Officers, Lookouts, and those who did not have to stand regular sea watches, is shown below:
+Regular sea watches for the Deck Department crew on board Titanic, excluding the Senior Officers, Lookouts, and those who did not have to stand regular sea watches, is shown in the table below:

 |